gerkey/ros1_external_use/README.md

 everything directly with make, not CMake.

 Each directory demonstrates a different use case.
 Please explore and report any problems that you encounter.
+Also, if there are use cases that you'd like to see demonstrated, please open an issue.

 # Pre-installation on Ubuntu Linux